 The Reconnecting the Rockies: BC project area is focused on a wildlife-vehicle collision hotspot along Highway 3 bisecting the Rocky Mountains.
 Highway 3 transports thousands of motorists each day through wildlife corridors, winter range, and common feeding areas.
 This overlap between motorists and wildlife creates a dangerous situation for both parties.
-At least 39 medium to large mammals are found dead along the stretch of highway between the Alberta border and Hosmer, BC each year.
-The actual number of animals that die may be as high as 116.
-Wildlife-vehicle collisions within the RTR:BC project area are estimated to cost society at least an estimated \$1.5 million annually, but the cost could be as high as \$4.4 million.
+Data from MOTT suggests that traffic is increasing at least 3% per year along Highway 3.
+At least 41 medium to large mammals are found dead along the stretch of highway between the Alberta border and Hosmer, BC each year.
+The actual number of animals that die may be as high as 123.
+Wildlifevehicle collisions within the RTR:BC project area are estimated to cost society at least an estimated \$1.5 million annually, but the cost could be as high as \$4.5 million.
 Fencing and wildlife crossing structures have been successfully used in neighbouring jurisdictions to dramatically reduce wildlife-vehicle collisions (>80%).
 The RTR:BC project aims fence and build crossing structures along the projects 27 km length to keep people and wildlife safer by reducing reduce collisions and allowing safer passages for both.

-We have successfully constructed 4 km of fencing (2 highway km's) in 2020-2023 and retrofitted 4 underpasses.
-The underpasses are all being used by wildlife, and we have observed increased wildlife use of Loop Bridge underpass following the completion of the first section of fence.
+We have successfully constructed 8.4 km of fencing (4.2 highway km's) in 2020-2024 and retrofitted 6 underpasses.
+The underpasses are all being used by wildlife, and we have observed increased wildlife use of all Phase 1 underpasses following the completion of the Phase 1 fencing in fall 2022.

-We expected limited collision reductions for 2022-2023 given that Phase 1 fencing only protects 2 km of highway, but we expect to see more collision reduction as the fence is extended in future phases.
-Indeed, Huijser et al. (2016) provide evidence that fences <5 km typically reduce collisions by only $\sim50\%$ (0-94%), while fences >5 km typically reduced collisions by >80%.
+We expected limited collision reductions for 2023-2024 given that phase 1 and 2 fencing only protects 4.2 km of highway, but we expect to see more collision reduction as the fence is extended in future phases.
+Indeed, Huijser et al. (2016) provide evidence that fences <5 km typically reduce collisions by only ~50% (0-94%), while fences >5 km typically reduced collisions by >80%.
 The increased effectiveness primarily stems from longer fences exposing less of the highway to the fence ends where animals can breach the highway exclusion.
 The RTR:BC project aims to eventually fence 27 highway kms, which will far surpass the 5 km threshold (Huijser et al. 2016).

 The RTR:BC project has valued continued enjoyment of the landscape by people in its designs by installing gates through the fence to allow fishers to access the river, and ungulate guards across prominent side roads such as Alexander Creek to allow unimpeded access for hunters, shooters, and recreational users.
 While ensuring users continue to access preferred areas we also need to balance the needs of wildlife, especially at the crossing structures.
-In 2022, Ministry of Forests implemented a 400 meter no shooting area around Phase 1 to allow animals safe passage near the crossing structures, and this no shooting area will be extended along the highway as future phases are completed.
+In 2022, Ministry of Forests implemented a 400 meter no shooting area around phase one to allow animals safe passage near the crossing structures, and this no shooting area will be extended along the highway as future phases are completed.
 Based on the camera data collected to date, people are a prominent visitor at many of the crossing structures.
 Most use relates to fishing under the structures but there is occasional swimming, picnicking, or water monitoring.
 Other jurisdictions have seen evidence that human use can inhibit wildlife use of crossing structures, but the effects vary by species (Barrueto, Ford, and Clevenger 2014).
 We will want to reduce the impacts of human use under the structures once the fences are erected and these structures become the primary conduits for animal movement.
 In 2023 we installed signage around the crossing structures to inform users that these are sensitive areas.